► New Mercedes G-class imminent

 When’s the new G-class due?

-There’s no official word on when the new model might arrive but, judging by this prototype’s appearance now, we’d expect to see the newest take on the G-class in full towards the end of next year.
+There’s no official word on when the new model might arrive but, we’re expecting to see the new 2018 G-class in the next few months ahead of a spring '18 showroom launch.

 Read CAR’s Mercedes-Benz reviews